-the brigade's forthcoming zone of action.
-This location had been a South Korean naval base and ammunition depot, but it had a 2,600-foot airstrip with two completed hangars and quonset huts for housing.
+VMO-6 was also busy.
+The squadron had moved west from Pusan to Chinhae, a base close to the threatened city of Masan and the brigade's forthcoming zone of action.
+This location had been a South Korean naval base and ammunition depot, but it had a 2,600-foot airstrip with two completed hangars and Quonset huts for housing.
 So VMO-6 set up quickly for business.

-Craig took off early on 3 August in one of its helicopters and put in a remarkable day that demonstrated the amazing versatility and usefulness of the new aircraft.
+General Craig took off early on 3 August in one of its helicopters and put in a remarkable day that demonstrated the amazing versatility and usefulness of the new aircraft.
 He stopped to give instructions to the lead battalion on the march; he then selected a site for his forward command post (CP); and he then flew to Masan to confer with Walker and Major General William B. Kean, USA, commander of the 25th Infantry Division, to which the brigade would be attached.
 Finally, on his return trip, Craig landed three more times to meet with his unit commanders.

-Craig's own later evaluation of this mobility was very specific.
-After noting that fast travel by jeep was often impossible due to trafficclogged roads, considerable distances to his objectives, and frequent tactical moves, he contrasted these impediments with his obligations.
+General Craig's own later evaluation of this mobility was very specific.
+After noting that fast travel by jeep was often impossible due to traffic clogged roads, considerable distances to his objectives, and frequent tactical moves, he contrasted these impediments with his obligations.
 These included conferences with Army generals, the need to return to his CP to issue orders, then to observe his Marines in the field, as well as the requirement that he reconnoiter the terrain before operations began.
 He then commented: "My staff faced the same problems.
 Time was always pressing.
 Fortunately, Marine helicopters attached to VMO-6 were always available for observation, communications, and control.
 These aircraft made my day!
 Without them I do not believe we would have had the success we did."

-The squadron's OY-2 light planes were equally useful on that day as they flew convoy for the brigade and made reconnaissance flights over the staging area, looking for any signs of enemy infiltration.
+The squadron's OY-2 light aircraft were equally useful on that day as they flew convoy for the brigade and made reconnaissance flights over the staging area, looking for any signs of enemy infiltration.
 This proved so successful that VMO-6 set up a regular procedure to have an OY over the brigade area at all times during daylight hours.
 To provide this non-stop support, there were shifts with a new plane, new pilot, and new observer coming in relays every two hours.
 Similarly, two helicopters went every morning to the brigade CP, to be relieved at noon by two others.